An Inexact Augmented Lagrangian Framework for Nonconvex Optimization with Nonlinear Constraints: Complexity Results

 Let us first consider the case where the solver in Step~2 is is the first-order algorithm APGM, described in detail in ~\cite{ghadimi2016accelerated}.
 At a high level, APGM makes use of $\nabla_x \mathcal{L}_{\beta}(x,y)$ in \eqref{eq:Lagrangian}, the proximal operator $\text{prox}_g$, and the classical Nesterov acceleration~\cite{nesterov1983method} to reach first-order stationarity for the subproblem in~\eqref{e:exac}.
 Suppose that $g=\delta_\mathcal{X}$ is the indicator function on a bounded convex set $\mathcal{X}\subset \RR^d$ and let

 be the radius of a ball centered at the origin that includes $\mathcal{X}$.
-Then, adapting the results in~\cite{ghadimi2016accelerated} to our setup, APGM reaches $x_{k}$ in Step 2 of Algorithm~\ref{Algo:2} after

-(inner) iterations, where $\lambda_{\beta_{k}}$ denotes the Lipschitz constant of $\nabla_x{\mathcal{L}_{\beta_{k}}(x, y)}$, bounded in~\eqref{eq:smoothness of Lagrangian}.
+Then, adapting the results in~\cite{ghadimi2016accelerated} to our setup, APGM reaches $x_{k}$ in Step 2 of Algorithm~\ref{Algo:2} {after } (inner) iterations, where $\lambda_{\beta_{k}}$ denotes the Lipschitz constant of $\nabla_x{\mathcal{L}_{\beta_{k}}(x, y)}$, bounded in~\eqref{eq:smoothness of Lagrangian}.
 For the clarity of the presentation, we have used a looser bound in \eqref{eq:iter_1storder} compared to~\cite{ghadimi2016accelerated}.
 Using \eqref{eq:iter_1storder}, we derive the following corollary, describing the total iteration complexity of Algorithm~\ref{Algo:2} in terms of the number calls made to the first-order oracle in APGM.

 \begin{corollary} For $b>1$, let $\beta_k =b^k $ for every $k$.
-If we use APGM from~\cite{ghadimi2016accelerated} for Step~2 of Algorithm~\ref{Algo:2}, the algorithm finds an $(\epsilon_f,\b_k)$ first-order stationary point, after $T$ calls to the first-order oracle, where
+If we use APGM from~\cite{ghadimi2016accelerated} for Step~2 of Algorithm~\ref{Algo:2}, the algorithm finds an $(\epsilon_f,\b_k)$ first-order stationary point, after $T$ calls to the first-order oracle, where {

-\end{corollary}
+} \end{corollary}

 \begin{proof} Let $K$ denote the number of (outer) iterations of Algorithm~\ref{Algo:2} and let $\epsilon_{f}$ denote the desired accuracy of Algorithm~\ref{Algo:2}, see~(\ref{eq:inclu3}).
 Recalling Theorem~\ref{thm:main}, we can then write that